 Stress may also be due to doing too much, and then you can manage.
 So, you may have to review your present workload and consider shedding some on team members.
 After all, a good leader must also learn to designate tasks to competent hands to achieve more productivity.
 Then, rearrange every activity on a scale of preference and assign a time for every essential item.

-8. Build Resilience
+8. Build resilience

 This process begins by building the strength of character in teenagers to manage situations.
-Research has shown that delay gratification can help parents build this character.
+Research has shown that delayed gratification can help parents build this character.
 Let them learn to wait and keep pushing until they achieve what is right for them.
 Don’t forget to reward them at the end of every process and encourage them if they encounter any failure.

-- Help them develop problem-solving skills
+• Help them develop problem-solving skills

-- Watch over their social network community
+• Watch over their social network community

 READ ABOUT: BEST YOUTUBE CHANNELS FOR CHILDREN EDUCATION